Medication Search - Victrelis Triple

 Children and adolescents: The safety and effectiveness of using this medication have not been established for children and adolescents less than 18 years of age.

-What other drugs could interact with the Victrelis Triple medication?
+What other drugs could interact with Victrelis Triple?

 There may be an interaction between boceprevir – peginterferon alfa-2b – ribavirin and any of the following: